-Do the Hello Bebop and Friends routine.
-Organize the class in small teams.
+Do the Hello Bebop routine.
+Divide the class into small teams.
 Give each team a puzzle to form a school object.
 On the count of three, ask the children to solve the puzzle and shout the name of their school object.
 The first team to finish wins the game.
 Then put tape on the puzzle pieces and stick them on the board.